 Individual contract arrangement involving students, faculty, and cooperating businesses to gain practical experience in off-campus setting.
 Allows the student to apply advanced classroom learning.
 Graded S or NC.
 No credit will be allowed toward the major for the BA in Business.
-Prerequisite: Approval by the School of Business faculty.
+A reaction paper is required.
+Prerequisites: FINA 351 and one other business course approved by adviser and approval by the School of Business faculty.

+GENERAL BUSINESS (GBUS)

-GENERAL BUSINESS (GBUS)GBUS 160 INTRODUCTION TO BUSINESS
+GBUS 160 INTRODUCTION TO BUSINESS